We get asked this question A LOT.

-The process of getting an employer isn’t that hard.
-All you need to do is register and create a jobseeker profile.
-Once you have a jobseeker profile you can either wait to be contacted or start applying for jobs.
+Once you have a verified jobseeker profile you can either wait to be contacted by employers or start applying for jobs.

 But there are some who do have a harder time finding work.
-They complain that they’ve been on our website for several weeks now and they still don’t have a job or that they’ve already applied for several jobs and still no offers.
+They complain that they’ve been on our website for several months now and they still don’t have a job.
+Or that they’ve applied for several jobs and still have no offers.

-Onlinejobs.ph is basically an online marketplace for jobs and services.
-And like any marketplace, we’re influenced by the law of supply and demand.
+Onlinejobs.ph is an online marketplace for jobs and services.
+And like any marketplace, we’re influenced by supply and demand.
 If more employers are looking for administrative virtual assistants, then there would be more job openings for admin VAs.
-And if there are more admin VAs than there are more jobs, this means employers can afford to be more selective and choose only the top candidates.
+And if there are more admin VAs than there are jobs, employers can afford to be more selective and choose only the top candidates.

-It’s not that we don’t have enough jobs on our website for everyone.
+It’s not that we don’t have enough jobs for everyone.
 We have more than enough jobs for all applicants.
-But we’re having a hard time filling them because there aren’t enough job applicants with the right skills for the job.
+It’s just that there aren’t enough job applicants with the right skills for the job.

-So in the end, what we have are too many workers all competing for few jobs that don’t pay well.
+So, in the end, what we have are too many workers competing for jobs that don’t pay well.

 - Avoid the low hanging fruit.
 Don’t go for easy jobs, that’s where you’ll encounter the most competition.
 If you have special skills that can set you apart from the rest, leverage on that and aim for something higher.

 - Get more skills and experience while waiting on your job application.
-There are plenty of online resources (YouTube, codecademy, blogs) available that can help you acquire valuable online work skills for free.
+There are plenty of online resources (YouTube, udemy, blogs) available that can help you acquire valuable online work skills for free.

-Because they don’t think online work is real they make these mistakes like:
+Because they don’t think online work is a real job they make these mistakes like:

-- Not making effort to complete their jobseeker profile or make it look good
+- Not making an effort to make it look good/professional

-- They don’t follow instructions written in job posts
+- Not following instructions written in job posts

-- They send out generic job applications without knowing or understanding what the job is about
+- Sending out generic job applications without knowing or understanding what the job is about

-- They don’t show up or are late for interviews
+- Not showing up or being late for interviews

-So if you’re an employer and you have to choose between a serious job applicant and someone who is not making an effort to be professional, who would you choose?
+If you’re an employer and you have the option of choosing between a serious job applicant and someone who is not making an effort to be professional, who would you choose?

 To avoid missing out on new jobs, there are several things you can do:

-- follow Onlinejobs.ph on Facebook, Twitter, G+, LinkedIn and Pinterest.
-We feature some of the best jobs on our database there everyday.
+- Follow Onlinejobs.ph on Facebook.
+We feature some of the best jobs on our database there.
 Plus tips to help you find a job or how to be great at your online job.

 - Visit the Onlinejobs.ph database everyday.

-We’ve had some success stories where all that person needed to do was create a jobseeker profile and boom! he or she got a job offer a few days later.
+We’ve seen success stories where all that person needed to do was create a jobseeker profile and boom!
+He or she got a job offer a few days later.

 Or just put yourself out there and start applying for jobs.
-Approaching foreign employers can be scary but that’s the nature of the job.
+Approaching foreign employers can be an intimidating experience but that’s the nature of getting an online job.
 It’s best to get started now and learn the ropes as soon as possible.

 About Julia Jasmine M. Sta Romana